sparkflows/sparkflows-docs/docs/hpe/admin-guide/troubleshooting.rst

-2. Facing Issues with running h2o workflow on Livy
+2. Facing Issues with running h2o with AutoML on Livy
 ------
 **Problem**
 ++++++